 The Great Hall is full of artefacts from the armoury and, when you get peckish, you can either eat in the Undercroft Restaurant or sit by the river Avon and eat your sandwiches.
 You can get a direct train from Birmingham to Warwick Station, which is around a mile from the entrance to the castle.
 If you drive, there is a car park, but expect to pay to leave your car there.
-Find more information and tickets over on the website.
+To get your tickets to Warwick Castle head here.

 Everyone in the UK has heard of Alton Towers.
+It’s been one of our favourite day trips from Birmingham since we were kids.
 With both a huge theme park and a waterpark, you could spend a few days here, exploring or simply riding Oblivion until you feel sick.
 There are over 40 rides at Alton Towers theme park and enough slides at the waterpark to keep anyone entertained for a day.

 Theme parks are notoriously expensive, but if you bring a packed lunch and buy tickets online in advance, you can save some money.
-It’s not possible to travel all the way to Alton Towers on public transport from Birmingham, unless you’re up for getting a train and a bus, then walking for quite a while.
-However, it takes an hour and 20 minutes to drive there.
+It’s not possible to travel to Alton Towers on public transport from Birmingham, unless you’re up for getting a train and a bus, then walking for quite a while.
+But it only takes an hour and 20 minutes to drive there.

-Twycross Zoo is just a 40 minute drive from Birmingham city centre and it’s well worth a visit, even if just for the apes.
+Twycross Zoo is just a 40-minute drive from Birmingham and it’s well worth a visit, even if just for the apes.
 It’s unique in the UK, in that it houses every type of great ape, including bonobos, chimpanzees, orangutans and the king of them all: gorillas.
 The recent birth of a baby northern white-cheeked gibbon and a black-headed spider monkey is indicative of the huge part the zoo plays in the conservation of critically endangered species.
-You can also see snow-leopards, Sumatran tigers, rhinos and tiny antelopes of the dik-dik variety.
+You can also see snow leopards, Sumatran tigers, rhinos and tiny antelopes of the dik-dik variety.

 There are places to eat at the zoo and picnic benches dotted around if you’d prefer to bring your own lunch.
 And be sure to head to the Gruffalo Discovery Land!
 You can pre-book tickets on the website and save 10% of the cost.